elv3rs/fortuno-docs/docs/about.rst

 * smooth integration with various build systems (`fpm <https://fpm.fortran-lang.org/>`_, `CMake
   <https://cmake.org/>`_ and `Meson <https://mesonbuild.com/>`_).

-Fortuno is an open source, community developed project.
+Fortuno is an open-source, community-developed project.
 You can follow and join the development on the `Fortuno project <https://github.com/fortuno-repos/fortuno>`_ page on GitHub.